abdirizak1222/Student-Management-System-master/README.md

 1. **Rename the project folder:**

-   Change the folder name from:
+   Change the folder name from:Student-Management-System-master